sokolhessnerlab/sokolhessnerlab.github.io/index.md

 Peter will then put your profile on the website.
 If anything changes about your profile info, ask Peter to update the relevant portion of your profile - it's your responsibility to keep it up to date!

-## Human Subjects Training

-When working with human data, it's critical that you complete the required Institutional Review Board (IRB) training.
-The [DU IRB](https://www.du.edu/orsp/research-compliance/human-subject-research/about-irb) uses the [CITI Program](http://www.citiprogram.org) to administer, certify, and track researchers' training.
-Here's how to do it:
-1. Go to [http://www.citiprogram.org](http://www.citiprogram.org) and create an account if you don't already have one.
-2. Then, following [the DU IRB's training instructions](https://www.du.edu/orsp/research-compliance/human-subject-research/training-requirements), link your account to the _University of Denver_ and specify your role and the kind of research you do (Social Behavioral Educational Research, abbreviated _SBER_).
-3. Complete the following courses:
-   - `Social Behavioral Educational Research Investigators - Basic Course`
-   - `RCR for Social, Behavioral, Educational, and Humanities` (_RCR is short for Responsible Conduct of Research_)
-   - `Research Conflict of Interest`

-If you have questions during the process, don't hesitate to ask!
-After you've completed everything, you'll need to save PDFs of your 'completion reports'.
-Send these to Peter, and he will add you to the lab's IRB protocol.

 ## Lab Tools

 We use programming tools for a lot of our work.
 Install at least the following, in addition to Slack and GitHub Desktop: